Nik3452/Grocery-List-API/README.md

-# Grocery List App
+# Grocery List API

-A Grocery List App that allows users to add, edit, and delete items from their grocery list.
+A Grocery List API that allows users to add, edit, and delete items from their grocery list.

 ## Description